There is much to Yoga than the physical postures associated with Asana. Come and find the branch of Yoga that is right for you.

 This practice harnesses our emotions’ energy and directs it for the greater good.
 Its goal is oneness through rituals, verbalizing mantras, song, and dance.
 The goal is to channel this energy into social and community action.

-This brand of Yoga is named after the controversial founder, Bikram Choudhury.
+This brand of Yoga is Bikram Choudhury’s namesake.
 It uses 26 classic postures in increasing challenging progressions.
 He copied the system’s former teacher in India, Bishnu Ghosh, younger brother of Paramahansa Yogananda, born Mukunda L. Ghosh.

 He is known for an abrasive teaching style.
 He is one of the first to use a heated room for yoga practice; the room’s high temperature and low humidity increase sweating.
 The idea is sweating expedites the release of toxins.
-It’s a physically demanding practice, and definitely not for those who like cold weather.
+It’s a physically demanding practice which is not for those who like cold weather.

 Netflix did a documentary on this teacher, Bikram: Yogi, Guru, Predator.
 Many students have filed several complaints from sexual assault to false imprisonment.